 3. Web/content filtering capabilities

-Content filtering is a key component of enterprise firewall protections, as it ensures users are unable to access objectionable or potentially harmful web pages while connected to an organization’s network.
-Many companies manage their employees’ internet usage through standalone software or as part of their firewall platform, which can cause some delay when permissions need to be updated.
-Integrating a UTM appliance can provide IT administrators with more application control and visibility, reducing the risk posed by negligent user behavior.
+Content filtering is a critical component of enterprise firewall protections, as it ensures users are unable to access objectionable or potentially harmful web pages while connected to an organization’s network.
+Many companies manage their employees’ internet usage through standalone software or as part of their firewall platform, which can cause some delays when permissions need to be updated.
+Integrating a UTM appliance can provide IT administrators with more application control and visibility, reducing the risk of negligent user behavior.

 4. Virtual private networking options

 Now that remote work is commonplace, companies need to pay closer attention to how off-site workers access their private networks.
 Virtual private networks often provide advanced data encryption for all inbound and outbound traffic, preventing unauthorized users from intercepting sensitive information.
-While every UTM solution comes with different features, most are equipped with stable and secure VPNs configured to exact parameters of an organization’s information security framework.
+While every UTM solution comes with different features, most have stable and secure VPNs configured to exact parameters of an organization’s information security framework.

 5. Deep-packet inspection

 Although it’s not usually part of the standard feature set of UTM appliances, organizations should consider integrating deep-packet inspection into their cybersecurity environments.
 According to research from Kaspersky Labs, this capability is crucial for combating DDoS attacks, which have seen an 84% increase in the first quarter of 2019 alone.
 The deep-packet inspection gives IT administrators the ability to closely examine and manage network traffic at the application layer and generally yields more information than conventional packet-filtering applications.

 We can assist you in hardening systems to prevent costly cyber attacks.